 Dr Ognjen Marjanovic received a First Class honours degree in 1998 in Electrical and Electronic Engineering and a PhD degree in the field of Model Predictive Control in 2002 from Victoria University of Manchester.
 Dr Marjanovic is a Reader in Control Systems and has been based in the Department of Electrical and Electronic Engineering at the University of Manchester since 2006.
 Dr Marjanovic has over 15 years of experience working on the development and application of control and condition monitoring systems in various process industry sectors, including specialty/fine chemicals and pharmaceuticals, as well as electrical power networks and robotics.
 He has authored over 60 peer-reviewed journal and conference publications.
 He is currently Principal Investigator for a project focusing on the development of mobile robots for generic characterisation of nuclear facilities as well as Co-Investigator for National Nuclear User Facility for Robotics, which aims to establish a number of cutting-edge facilities in order to accelerate the use of robotics.

-Dr Watson is a Senior Lecturer in robotic systems with 12 years of experience of developing robotic platforms for use in extreme environments, including nuclear facilities, offshore windfarms and subterranean mines.
+Dr Watson has 12 years of experience of developing robotic platforms for use in extreme environments, including nuclear facilities, offshore windfarms and subterranean mines.
 He has led the development of aquatic robots to perform nuclear characterisation at Sellafield and Fukushima (AVEXIS™), aerial robots for the inspection of offshore windfarms (HOME Offshore and MIMRee) and subterranean mines (Prometheus) and ground robots for inspection of confined areas (MIRRAX and CORIN).
 Dr Watson is also a co-founder and director of the University spin-out robotics company Ice 9.

 Andrew Weightman holds a PhD degree in Mechanical Engineering from the University of Leeds (UK, 2006), a Master of Science in Mechanical Engineering (2001) and a Bachelor’s degree in Physics (2000), both from the University of Leeds (UK).
 He is a Reader in Medical Mechatronics at the Department of Mechanical, Aerospace and Civil Engineering (MACE), University of Manchester (UK).
 He is the Deputy Director of Medical Engineering Research Centre (MERC) and Associate Dean for Teaching Academy within the Faculty of Science and Engineering.